Pauline Chalamet: Early life

 Chalamet is bilingual in English and French.
+She spent her summers in Le Chambon-sur-Lignon, in Haute-Loire, at the house of her paternal grandparents, which led her to incorporate some French customs into her life.
+She loved France so much that as a teenager, she asked her father not to answer her if she spoke in English to him.
+As a child, Chalamet started taking piano lessons, which she continued until she graduated high school.
 In 2001, she began taking classes at the School of American Ballet, and at age 10, danced in a Broadway production of A Midsummer Night's Dream.
-She attended until 2010, after a biking accident hindered any chances of furthering her dancing career.
+She also trained at Studio Maestro and the Rosella Hightower dance school in Mougins, South of France.
+Chalamet attended the School of American Ballet until 2010, after a biking accident hindered any chances of furthering her dancing career.
 Although she was ambivalent about a career in acting, she recalls seeing Liev Schreiber act in Talk Radio in 2006 as a pivotal moment in her decision.
-After going to different schools, she was accepted at Fiorello H. LaGuardia High School, where she majored in drama, and graduated in 2010.
+After going to different public schools, Chalamet attended the private United Nations International School from fourth to sixth grade, where most of her classes were in French.
+She was later accepted at Fiorello H. LaGuardia High School, where she majored in drama, and graduated in 2010.

 At first, she rejected the idea of going to college, but finally applied to Bard College, where she double majored in theater and political science, graduating in 2014.
 While studying, Chalamet worked at the school library and helped out at a farm to pay off her student loans.
 She interned at International Crisis Group, and for a while thought of becoming a human-rights lawyer, but quickly discarded the idea.
 After college, Chalamet worked various odd jobs, including bartending, copyediting, and babysitting, while writing in her free time.
 She decided to move to Paris without her family's knowledge.
 "I told my family after I had signed a lease", she has said.
+She attended Cours Florent but was disappointed with the experience.
 In 2016, she was accepted for an acting apprenticeship at the Studio Théâtre d'Asnières, where she regained her interest in acting.
-While in Paris, she got a New York-based agent, and auditioned while visiting her family.
+While in Paris, she got a New York City-based agent, and auditioned while visiting her family.